 Ajinomoto is a Japanese brand of MSG.
 Many people around the world call MSG by this brand name.

-MSG has been touted as a natural flavor by the food industry.
-FDA definition of natural flavors and natural flavoring allows for the substance (the one to be used as a flavoring agent) to be derived from a plant or animal.
+MSG has been touted as a natural flavour by the food industry.
+FDA definition of natural flavours and natural flavouring allows for the substance (the one to be used as a flavouring agent) to be derived from a plant or animal.

-So, in effect, even if you are buying organic vegetarian or vegan food that has natural flavoring, you could be taking in extracts of an animal that has been given growth hormones, fed pesticide treated grain and corn or given antibiotics to treat infections it might have had.
+So, in effect, even if you are buying organic vegetarian or vegan food that has natural flavouring, you could be taking in extracts of an animal that has been given growth hormones, fed pesticide-treated grain and corn or given antibiotics to treat infections it might have had.

 What Do Those in Favor of MSG Say ?